 We must obey God’s instructions in the Bible, otherwise God will say, “I never knew you; depart from Me, you who practice lawlessness!” (verse 23).

-Still relevant for Christians today
+The Sermon on the Mount is still relevant for Christians today

 The words of this sermon are as relevant today as they were when Christ spoke them!
 For “whoever hears these sayings of Mine, and does them, I will liken him to a wise man who built his house on the rock: and the rain descended, the floods came, and the winds blew and beat on that house, and it did not fall, for it was founded on the rock” (Matthew 7:24-25).